psvish/GandCData/README.md

 [Notes:
 X, Y or Z'is used to denote corresponding axial signals in the X, Y and Z directions.
 The notation Time_Domain and Freq_Domain are used to denote time and frequency domain values respecitively.
+The term "Magnitude" in the varible list below contain the magnitude part of the vector measurment in the time and frequency domain, respectively.
 Since the measurements in the original data set were normalized and bounded within [-1,1], there are no units to any of these values.
 If not normalized, acceleration would have units of m/s^2 and gyro velocity would have units of radians/s.]

 Mean_Body_Acceleration_Time_Domain_X_axis
 Mean_Body_Acceleration_Time_Domain_Y_axis
 Mean_Body_Acceleration_Time_Domain_Z_axis
 StdDev_Body_Acceleration_Time_Domain_X_axis